agentrickard/workbench_access/README.txt

   Stores the section assignments for each node.

   -- workbench_access_role
-  Stores the section assignements for each role.
+  Stores the section assignments for each role.

   -- workbench_access_user
-  Stores the section assignements for each user.
+  Stores the section assignments for each user.

 See workbench_access_scheme() in workbench_access.install for table definitions.